-The Directorate of Maritime Operations of the Maritime & Coastguard Agency includes the Counter Pollution Branch, which deals with oil pollution.
+His Majesty's Coastguard includes the Counter Pollution Branch of the Maritime & Coastguard Agency, which deals with oil pollution.
 It also maintains the National Contingency Plan (see gov.uk website for latest version).

 In a major incident the Maritime & Coastguard Agency will establish a Marine Response Centre and, if required, it's Salvage Control Unit.
-If the coast is threatened, the Local Authority would establish a Tactical Co-ordinating Group, and if appropriate, Dorset Police a Strategic Co-ordinating group which brings together strategic leadership from relevant organisations.
+If the coast is threatened, the Local Authority would establish a Tactical Co-ordinating Group, and if appropriate, Dorset Police a Strategic Coordinating group which brings together strategic leadership from relevant organisations.